South Island oystercatcher: Voice

 It has piping calls, which are used socially and aggressively, as well as a piercing alarm call and a quiet flight call.

 Breeding

 It nests in sand scrapes on farmland or gravel banks in braided rivers.
 Its clutch typically consists of two, sometimes three, brown eggs, which are blotched dark and pale brown.
 Its incubation period is 24–28 days, with both sexes incubating.
 Its young are precocial and nidifugous, fledging 6 weeks after hatching.

+Parasites

+The flatworm Curtuteria australis is a parasite that infects South Island oystercatchers.
+Larvae which infect cockles are eaten by the birds, which in turn lay eggs and are excreted by the oystercatchers.
+The eggs are injected by whelks, which in turn are consumed by cockles.

 Conservation

 The population of this species declined, mainly because of hunting, during the late 19th century and early 20th century but, with legal protection since 1940, has since been increasing.
 In 2002 the total population was estimated to be 110,000.
 Its conservation status is of Least Concern.